ScilifelabDataCentre/data.scilifelab.se/README.md

 ## Development and contributions

 All website content is written in [Markdown](https://guides.github.com/features/mastering-markdown/), YAML, or JSON which are all beginner-friendly formats so it should be relatively easy to contribute.
-Please visit the [CONTRIBUTING page](https://github.com/ScilifelabDataCentre/data.scilifelab.se/blob/develop/CONTRIBUTING.md) for instructions on how to contribute to specific sections of the website.
+Please visit the [CONTRIBUTING page](https://github.com/ScilifelabDataCentre/data.scilifelab.se/blob/develop/CONTRIBUTING.md) for general guidelines and specific instructions on how to contribute to different sections of the Platform.

 ### Step 1: Access the code